sunilvashist/Attendance-Tracker-cuims.in-/README.md

 Ideology:-:-

 Daily login to CUims and checking my attendance was getting me irritated.
-So to get rid of this, I thought why should not make such a program which autologin to CUims and send me

-mail of my attendance summary till that date.
+So to get rid of this, I thought why should not make such a program which autologin to CUims and send me mail of my attendance summary till that date.
 It saves time and also helps me to track my attendance.

-Recently I learned, so I thought why should not make this in python.
+Recently I learned Python, so I thought why should not make this in python.
 I searched on Google that is there any module/library which can help me to implement my idea.
-I got a library

-named as selenium, which can automate the browser.
+I got a library named as selenium, which can automate the browser.
 Then I explored selenium and finally, I got the way to automate Cuims.

 I divided this into three parts: